Uli-Z/dataset-antibiotic-resistance/README.md

 The data is aggregated from established public sources and has been standardized and manually curated for this purpose.

 1.  **Core Data (Antibiotics, Organisms, Classes)**: The core definitions for antibiotics, microorganisms, and their classifications are derived from the **`AMR` R package**, which reflects scientific standards (including EUCAST).
-This data was exported and transformed into the CSV format for ease of use.
+This data was exported and transformed into CSV format for ease of use.
-2.  **Resistance Data**: The surveillance statistics are sourced from the public reports of the **Antibiotic Resistance Surveillance (ARS)** system by the Robert Koch Institute (RKI), Germany.
+2.  **Resistance Data**: The surveillance statistics are sourced from the public reports of the **Antibiotic Resistance Surveillance (ARS)** system by the Robert Koch Institute (RKI), Germany, for the year 2023.
+The raw data was processed and aggregated into a clean, unified dataset.
-3.  **Standardization**: All entities (antibiotics, organisms) are linked via a uniform `amr_code`.
-This ensures data integrity and simplifies the process of extending the dataset with new sources (e.g., from other years, regions, or countries).
+3.  **Standardization**: All entities (antibiotics, organisms) are linked via a uniform `amr_code` or `id`.
+This ensures data integrity and simplifies the process of extending the dataset with new sources.

 ## Key Features

 -   **Hierarchical Data Layering**: The `data_sources.csv` file defines a hierarchical tree of data sources.
-This structure allows an application to layer datasets, using general data (e.g., national averages) to fill gaps in more specific datasets (e.g., regional data).
+This structure allows an application to layer datasets, using general data (e.g., national averages from `de-ars-2023-all`) to fill gaps in more specific datasets (e.g., ICU data from `de-ars-2023-icu`).
 A "child" node's data is considered more specific and overrides the data from its "parent".
--   **Standardized Codes**: The universal use of `amr_code` ensures data integrity across all files.
+-   **Standardized Codes**: The universal use of codes ensures data integrity across all files.
 -   **Multilingual Support**: All reference data includes identifiers in both German (`_de`) and English (`_en`), making it suitable for international applications.
 -   **UI-Ready Abbreviations**: The dataset includes abbreviated short names (`short_name_de`, `short_name_en`) for antibiotics, ideal for use in space-constrained user interfaces.